JasperMagorombo/Kickstarting-with-Excel/README.md

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
+The data set shows that kickstarter projects launched in May and June were likely to have a higher chance of success, as roughly 68% of campaigns launched in May were successful and 65% respectively in June.
 ### Analysis of Outcomes Based on Goals

 ### Challenges and Difficulties Encountered